Mexico's tourism minister said that an Emirates 'fifth freedom' flight route from Barcelona would boost tourist numbers from the MENA region and India

 “We can’t say no to a new opportunity for connectivity to the country,” he said.
 “If a Barcelona-Mexico service is required, one must look to see who can provide it.
 Aeromexico probably won’t open this route, but it can open another or increase frequency some place.

 “It’s outstanding that the country can benefit double from this,” he added.
-“We will have a route from Barcelona, and it’s good news for our tourism.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We will have a route from Barcelona, and it’s good news for our tourism.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.